-Visit Taos Pueblo, an adobe-walled village about a mile northeast of Taos, New Mexico.
-It is a UNESCO World Heritage Site.
+Visit Taos Pueblo, an adobe-walled village about 70 miles northeast of Santa Fe, New Mexico.
+The Pueblo of Taos is a UNESCO World Heritage Site.

 See multi-storied adobe houses believed to date back close to 1000 years.
 They’ve been continuously occupied and maintained by traditional methods since then.

 Meet the people of this vibrant community of about 150 people, living without electricity, running water or indoor plumbing as their ancestors have for centuries.

 Visiting Taos Pueblo – Self-guided Walking Tour